munificent/craftinginterpreters/book/methods-and-initializers.md

 There is another path that avoids much of that problem.
-The trick is to realize that a user doesn't have to load your entire language into their head, *just the part they don't already have in there.* As I mentioned in an [earlier design note][note], learning is about transferring the *delta* between what they already know and what they need to know.
+The trick is to realize that a user doesn't have to load your entire language into their head, *just the part they don't already have in there*.
+As I mentioned in an [earlier design note][note], learning is about transferring the *delta* between what they already know and what they need to know.